 1.3 These Travel Conditions do not apply if the Participant has not booked a travel package.
 Furthermore, they do not apply to business trips insofar as the Participant has already entered into a master agreement for the organization of business travel.

 1.4 Individual agreements made with the Participant (including subsidiary agreements, assurances, supplements and modifications to the travel contract) take precedence over these Travel Conditions.
 These individual agreements must be in writing (e.g. letter, email, telefax) to be valid.

 2. Formation of the Travel Contract / Liability for Fellow Passengers

 2.1 The Participant can select and book products from different categories in the event portfolio.
-The current event portfolio includes the four categories AMG Lifestyle Experience, AMG Racetrack Experience, AMG Winter Experience and AMG Special Experience.
+The current event portfolio includes the four categories AMG Experience on Road, AMG Experience on Track, AMG Experience on Ice and AMG Special Experience.
 The individual categories each have varying thematic focuses and each contains different event formats (travel services).

 2.2 With the booking (tour registration), the Participant agrees to enter into a travel package contract with the Tour Operator.
 Bookings may be made either orally, by telephone, in writing, by email or fax, or by electronic commerce ("Electronic Bookings").